 Can you get to work on foot, bike, or bus?
 If not, see about carpooling with neighbours.
 Any reduction in fuel consumption will save money and global resources.

-Hybrids are quite common now, and car manufacturers are aware of resource and climate issues so hopefully we will see more functional and financially viable cars in the near future - like the SEM-B Mobility system (see more here).
+EV's are quite common now, and car manufacturers and Governments are aware of resource and climate issues so hopefully we will see more functional sustainable and financially viable transit options in the near future - like the SEM-B Mobility system (see more here).

 2. Community involvement.